Dot-Stuff/Dot-Engine/README.md

 At the moment, you can optionally fix the debug screen.
 - Run `haxelib git openfl https://github.com/openfl/openfl` in the terminal/command-prompt.

-At the moment, you can optionally fix the transition bug in songs with zoomed-out cameras.
-- Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` in the terminal/command-prompt.

 ### Ignored files

 I gitignore the API keys for the game, so that no one can nab them and post fake high scores on the leaderboards.
 But because of that the game